Dog Control Officer: Melissa Mariano

 (After 4:30 PM weekdays and weekends/holidays only)

-The Dog Control Officer enforces all dog-related ordinances within the Towns of Camillus and Van Buren.
+The Dog Control Officer enforces all dog-related ordinances within the Town of Camillus.
 This includes both investigating violations of the law and following up on complaints against dog owners, which may be filed by anyone at any time.
 The Dog Control Officer may contact dog owners by mail, by phone, in person, or in some cases will issue citations to appear in Court where fines may be imposed by the presiding judge.

 MY DOG GOT LOOSE!